plone/documentation/docs/backend/behaviors.md

 An electrical outlet provides an interface through which electricity passes.
 When you travel to another country, you may need an outlet adapter for the outlet (the interface).
-For example, assume you have a device that has plug for Schuko outlets, and in Italy there are Type L outlets.
+For example, assume you have a device that has a plug for Schuko outlets, and in Italy there are Type L outlets.
 If we were to represent the behavior of choosing the correct power adapter in Plone, you would do the following.

 -  You need an electrical adapter for your Schuko plug.